luizbgomide/sovereign/rules.md

 ### Encounters and Surprise

-PCs are sufficiently alert when exploring a site to avoid any chance of surprise, barring a set ambush.
+Delvers are sufficiently alert when exploring a site to avoid any chance of surprise, barring a set ambush.
 If they burst in on the denizens suddenly, however, the locals might be too stunned to act for a round.

 If the GM thinks this is possible, use an opposed roll.
 Represent bursting into a room as group Str/Exert vs Wis/Notice.
 Represent sneaking up on a group as group Dex/Sneak vs Wis/Notice.

-If the PCs run into a Wandering Encounter in a room, the creatures will enter through one of the available entrances.
+If the Delvers run into a Wandering Encounter in a room, the creatures will enter through one of the available entrances.
 In the corridors outside, they’re usually 1d8 x 10 feet away when first spotted or heard, assuming there’s enough space for such a distance.

 ### Wandering Encounters

 Every so many turns, a GM should roll 1d6 to check for a Wandering Encounter.
-On a 1, the PCs will run into one at some point during the turn.
+On a 1, the Delvers will run into one at some point during the turn.
 The frequency of the check will depend on how vigorously alert and organized the site’s inhabitants are.

 The actual contents of the encounter are decided when the GM puts together the site.
 Not all encounters involve running into creatures.
 Some are mere events or situations that fit the site.
 In the same vein, not all encounters are necessarily hostile, either.
 [Reaction rolls](#reaction-rolls) should be made for all groups of creatures.